(This blog post has been updated from its original posting date in November 2019.)

 However, with that convenience comes challenges.
 When I launched my website in 2000, “inter-preneurership” was a new thing.
-At that time, websites were mainly simple html sites that were auxiliary sources of advertising for brick and mortar stores.
+At that time, websites were simple html sites and auxiliary sources of advertising for brick and mortar stores.
+Netscape was THE internet browser and Napster was the bomb.
 Blogs were not yet a thing.
 And social media was a term regulated to the newspaper’s society page.
 Some larger sites incorporated shopping and checkout features but it was expensive to set up and maintain.
 My first site consisted of a photo catalog with a printable order form.
 That’s right.
 You had to PRINT the order form, FILL IT OUT with a pen, and then MAIL it with a stamp!

 But it was a start.

 Today, webshops are EVERYWHERE.
 Never before has it been so easy to buy online.
 And now we don’t even have to THINK about WHAT we

 want to need to buy.
 We have people telling us what we need.
 If we want to be cool, if we want to sit at the cool table with the cool kids, then we must have the same cool stuff and/or dress just like the cool kids too.
 These cool kids are called influencers and they get paid to promote products to followers.
 Sounds like a great marketing plan right?

 Let’s look a little closer at influencer marketing.
 Influencer culture is not a new phenomenon but social media influencing is.
 Prior to the age of Instagram and Youtube, influencers were limited to well known celebrities, public figures, and brands.
 Today, practically anyone who knows how to work the virtual system can gain notoriety within their niche genre.